HuynhManhHung441/LearnEnglish/README.md

 - I made a new  friend at the company.
 We often talk about our projects.

-- I enjoy coding with my colleague
+- I enjoy coding with my colleague.

+- I listen to podcasts while doing the laundry and cooking

 <img width="1755" height="837" alt="image" src="https://github.com/user-attachments/assets/ac05040b-7b2e-4ae5-b0ff-05cdad6835ae" />